You are here

 An estimated 2-3% of Canadians suffer with SAD.
 If you have episodes of depression that reoccur during the same season every year for more than 2 years, you might also have SAD and not just the occasional winter blues.

 In the clinical field, SAD has more recently been renamed "depressive disorder with seasonal patterns".
 Want to know more about this type of depression?
 Watch this helpful video.

 If the sun is shining, take the opportunity to soak in the vitamin D!
 Natural light can be the best remedy.

 Try aromatherapy!
-Essential oils can infuse the area of the brain that's responsible for controlling moods and the body's internal clock.
-Try oils from the poplar tree to help with depression!
+Essential oils can influence the area of the brain (limbic system) that's responsible for controlling moods and the body's internal clock.
+Try bergamot and lavender oils to help with symptoms of depression!

 Sticking to a schedule and trying to maintain regular sleep patterns will help you to see the light!
 Keeping a regular schedule will expose you to light at consistent and predictable times.

-Having to take medication or supplements such as vitamin D for SAD does not make you weak.
-Make sure to keep up with your doses-- it will help you to feel more regulated when times are tough.
+Having to take medication or supplements, such as vitamin D, for SAD does not make you weak.
+Make sure to keep up with your doses, as it will help you to feel more regulated when times are tough.